kernelci/lava-docker/README.md

 Simply set interface=interfacename where interfacename is your shared LAN interface

 ## Generating files

+### Helper script
+You can use the lavalab-gen.sh helper script which will do all the above actions for you.

 ### boards.yaml
 This file describe how the DUTs are connected and powered.